fernando-duarte/X17A5/README.md

 #### Broker-Dealer Gathering

    * `readDealerData.ipynb` responsible for creating the resource files, downloading the X-17A-5 files from the SEC website and moving the downloaded files to a s3 buckets

 #### X17A5 File Retrieval

    * `pdfFileExtract.ipynb` responsible for extracting the X-17A-5 pdf files from broker-dealer URLS

    * `pdfFileSlicing.ipynb` responsible for reducing the size of the X-17A-5 pdf files to mangeable ~15 page pdf(s)

 #### Optical Character Recognition

    * `ocrTextract.ipynb` calls the AWS asynchronous Textract API to perform OCR on the reduced X-17A-5 filings, selecting only the balance sheet and uploading it to a s3 bucket

    * `ocrClean.ipynb` refines the scraped balance sheet data from Textract, handling case exemptions such as merged rows, multi-year columns and numeric string conversions

 #### Database construcution

    * `databaseLineitems.ipynb` divides the balance sheet into asset terms and liability & equity terms

    * `databaseUnstructured.ipynb` constructs a semi-finished database that captures all unique line items by column for the entirety of each bank and year

    * `databaseStructured.ipynb` constructs a finished database that aggregates columns by a predicted class for assets and liability & equity terms

 ### 3.4 	Output Files

    * `assetLines.txt` & `liabilityLines.txt` both represent line items that correspond to asset and liability & equity terms respectively from all of the broker-dealers surveyed

-* `unstructAsset.csv` & `unstructLiable.csv` both represent the unstructured liability
+   * `unstructAsset.csv` & `unstructLiable.csv` both represent the unstructured asset and liability & equity terms respectively, from all of the broker-dealers per year

-* `structAsset.csv` & `structLiable.csv`
+   * `structAsset.csv` & `structLiable.csv` both represent the structured asset and liability & equity terms respectively, from all of the broker-dealers per year

 ## 4	Running Code